-Aniya Faulcon is a Smart Talk Host/Producer for WITF.
+Aniya Faulcon is The Spark Host/Producer for WITF.
 She has a passion for shining a light on unique people, experiences, and perspectives within the community.

 Previously she worked as the People and Social Trends Reporter/Video Anchor for LancasterOnline | LNPNews.
 During her time there, she created video packages, provided Facebook Live coverage at community events, and wrote data-driven stories with census data and feature stories on local leaders, non-profit organizations, events, and people with unique talents and experiences within Lancaster County.

 Scott LaMar has worked in both radio and television for more than four decades.

 Currently, LaMar is the Host and Executive Producer of The Spark program on WITF-FM, 89.5 & 93.3 in Harrisburg, Pa.

 Previously, LaMar was WITF TV’s Sr. Public Affairs producer and produced the station’s award-winning weekly public affairs TV program, Smart Talk.